pafloxy/stabmbqc-game/docs/content/slides/intro-all.md

 # The Invader and the Spy

-However recently, Bob has been trying to destroy those secrets.
+However recently, Briegel has been trying to destroy those secrets.
 He has managed to gain access to the systems that store those quantum states and also developed certain techniques to carry out his plans.

 We have learnt from our spy, that he has the following capabilities:
 - He can construct new $|+\rangle$ states.